oliverjam/jaredhill-v2/src/home.md

       author: Han Craig

   description: |
-    👋 Hi, I’m Jared, a product designer based in London.
+    👋 Hi, I’m Jared, an Australian product designer currently based in Mexico City.
 The above quotes are real: in the name of transparency, I asked the people closest to me to describe my worst qualities.

     If you <em>still</em> want to work with me, read on.
 blocks: